 I arrived back from Wellington last night, and I felt an overwhelming sense of love and happiness.
 I don’t get to see my family often, and so I feel very grateful when I can.
 My sister and I were watching this short video that talked about how one sustains longevity and good health.
 The three things they said were important include: healthy social life, active lifestyle and eating a predominantly vegetarian diet.
-They also mentioned having some red wine, but my taste buds have never really succumbed to the taste of it.
+They also mentioned having some red wine.
 Relationships are so important in our lives.
 They are ultimately what give our lives purpose and meaning, as the connection we build with one another feeds our heart.

 Auckland and Wellington / Growing up in Auckland and after living in Sydney, there are definitely some similarities and naturally differences.
 However, whenever I’ve visited Wellington, I always feel like it has a homely feeling, a place to embrace your creativity and the ease of meeting people and making new friends.
 Whereas in Auckland, I’ve found that there isn’t a sense of that openness, although it may also be because it’s a big city with many people.
 Perhaps it’s the corporate feeling that Auckland and Sydney give, but then again that’s why it’s good to explore the secret corners of cities and realise that every city has its own special touch.

 Acceptance and Stories / It’s not easy to talk about certain topics with people in our everyday lives, and that’s why having those close to you where you can talk about anything is so valuable.
 I think the reason why it’s not always easy, is because we live in a time where people are always going to disagree on some things.
 I watched a Netflix video called Nanette with Hannah Gadsby, and it nearly made me cry.
 It was touching, emotional and eye-opening.
 The stories we all hold are what ultimately connects us together.
 She talks about mental health, LGBTQ issues, gender and art history.